 * If you have had 1 college semester French, French 1A at CSUS, or 2 years of high school French with a strong knowledge base and a good grade, you may take French 1B (second semester college French).

-Intermediate French (French 2A and/or French 2B) will also complete the graduation requirement, or any course that is upper division.
+Intermediate French (French 2A and/or French 2B) or any Advanced upper division course (taught in French) will also complete the graduation requirement.

 It is very important that you check on your specific graduation requirement with an advisor, read up on the requirement, and check with a Professor of French.